 Direct mail—catalogs, flyers, credit card offers, memberships to clubs and organizations of all kinds—makes for a lot of paper and plastic waste in the typical household.
 Here is what you can do to reduce the amount of junk mail you receive.

-- The Direct Marketing Association offers consumers and households a way to ask mail order companies to remove their names from mail lists.
+For a fee, the Direct Marketing Association offers consumers and households a way to ask mail order companies to remove their names from mail lists.
 Be sure to provide all the various spellings and address versions that you want removed from mail lists.
-Your name will remain on the do-not-mail list for five years, but you can renew at any time.
+Your name will remain on the do-not-mail list for ten years, but you can renew at any time.

 Why stop junk mail?